Enabling JIT

 Upload the Pairing File:

-Import the same pairing file you use for SideStore using iDevicePair.
-For more information on obtaining this pairing file, see here.
+Open and close StikDebug to build the app's folder in files, then import the same pairing file you use for SideStore using idevice pair.
+For more information on this process, see here. -

 To enable JIT: